BambinO was a pioneering piece of music theatre aimed at an audience that doesn’t often get a look in at the opera – babies.

 Sat 21 Oct to Sun 5 Nov

-Liz O’Neill (Z-arts), Sue Buckmaster (The Welcoming Party), Jane Davidson MBE (Scottish Opera, co-producers of BambinO) and Nigel Barrett & Louise Mari (creators of Party Skills for the End of the World) will all be offering insights into how they create original new work for children, young people and family audiences.
+Liz O’Neill (Z-arts), Sue Buckmaster (The Welcoming Party), Jane Davidson MBE (Scottish Opera, co-producers of BambinO) and Nigel Barrett & Louise Mari (creators of Party Skills for the End of the World) were in conversation at the Pavilion Theatre, Fri 7 July.

 Commissioned and produced by Manchester International Festival, Scottish Opera and Improbable.